k77torpedo/ForgeAndUnity/README.md

 # Todo (Please bare with me :) )
 - What are services?
 How to make a service?
 - How are the Nodes communicating with each other?
+- Cleaner terminology througout documentation
+- Better use of markup, what a mess lol
 ## More to come :)